NicolaOrritos/bagarino/README.md

 Tickets carrying a payload behave exactly as dictated by their expiration policies, only their payload can be treated in particular ways depending on some of these policies:
-- Auto-renewing tickets will _migrate_ their payload to new tickets created upon auto-renew
+- Auto-renewing tickets aren't allowed to carry a payload
 - Payload requests to bandwidth-based tickets **affect** the bandwidth count
 - Payload requests to requests-based tickets **decrease** the number of remaining requests